mikatahara/DrumSequencer/README.md

 - Touch a cell, a circle is discrived.
 - When the Beat maker comes to a culumn, all instruments make a sound. if the cell has the circle .
+- Touch a cell that has a circle, the circle disapers.